 We recommend Sunwapta Falls which is also along the Icefields Parkway and offers more hiking opportunities in a lesser-visited area.

 While it’s not usually my norm to send folks indoors, especially when visiting such a naturally magnificent area, such as Jasper National Park and the surrounding area in Alberta, this stop coincides with the outdoors and is certainly unique.

 It doesn’t look like much from the outside, but, inside there is a dome seating area and access to powerful tools.
 Kids can get up close to Saturn, and stars, and access the dark night skies like few ever experience in their daily lives.

 Drive the Columbia Icefields Parkway to Banff

-Amanda Williams is a freelance travel writer, gear specialist and outdoor enthusiast, working from the shores of Lake Superior.
+About the author: Amanda Williams is a freelance travel writer, gear specialist, and outdoor enthusiast, working from the shores of Lake Superior.
 With her boys in tow, she is constantly seeking out adventure whether in the backyard or afield.
 You can find more about her adventures in the outdoors with her family at Field Guide to Parenting Outside.

 Looking for Canada posts?
 Don’t miss our 10 Best National Parks in Canada or Family Friendly Things to Do in Fredericton, New Brunswick